07 Jan Presenting your deals

 Bridge and Development Loan

-- An overview of exactly what the funds will be used for including a detailed breakdown.
+- An overview of exactly what the purpose of the funds – including a detailed breakdown.

 - This information along with the purpose of the loan is an important point as it can be an indicator of problems including (but not limited to) planning, contamination, structural defects, problems with neighbours, etc. Whilst the transaction history does not need to be extensive in the first instance, you do need to be confident if the lender asks further questions.
 The transaction history covers when the property was purchased, how long the borrower has owned the property and whether there has been a change of use.
 This is important because if we discover early on that the property has been traded or sold on a number of times in the past few years, then we will need to perform more detailed analysis at an early stage in the transaction.